CS381DataAnalysis/CS381DataAnalysis.github.io/index.md

 - Business goals
   Company wants to imporve sales
 - Data-mining goals
-  Forecast sales using store data(ex, how far it is from competitors),Day of week, promotion(ex.
-If store runs promotion or not), holiday(sale on holiday) and competitor data.
+  Predict sales based on day of week(which day has higher sales), promotion(If store runs promotion or not), holiday(sale on holiday) and number of customers.

-  Data mining problem in this case will be to clear out unnecessary data and make valid connection in between independent variables to minimize the error.

-  Supervised.

-  Target variable will the sale of a store, it will add business value by helping the business to increase its sale and make more profit.
+  Target variable will be the sales of a store, by identifying the relationship between promotions, holidays and day of week, we can find out how it leads to higer sales or lower sales, depends on the result, we can make the right desicion to help the company to increase its sales and make more profit.

 ### B. Data Understanding/Preparation/Source

 Dataset name: Rossmann Store Sales